“Who Started It?!” or Self-Defense in Domestic Violence Cases

 In California, “defense of self” and “defense of others” are well-known doctrines criminal defense lawyers use when defending their clients against domestic violence and assault charges.

 Years ago I spoke to a group of female “lifers” who are incarcerated at California Institution for Women.
 Each one of them had been convicted of murdering their romantic partner.
 Most of them believed that they were poorly represented a trial by male, public defenders, and that their “victims” were actually their batterers and the initial aggressor in the conflict which led to their arrest, trial, and ultimate incarceration.
 Many times, they claimed, they were unable to introduce at trial evidence of the history of domestic abuse that occurred prior to the incident for which they were serving time.
-Most of them believed that their lawyers did not want to take the time to listen to their stories, that their story never came out in their trial.
-Now, to me, that is a crime.
+Most of them believed that their lawyers did not want to take the time to listen to their stories.

 Even with a lawyer who is passionately committed to vigorously defending you, it is still always a challenge to mount a self-defense defense.
-You will have to prove that amount of force used was reasonable.
-Very often I have had to deal with pro-prosecution judges and who did all they could to stop me from putting on my client’s case and from introducing all the evidence we had to support of a self-defense defense.
-Reality check: Judges have a lot of power.
+You have to prove that amount of force used was reasonable.
+Very often I have had to deal with pro-prosecution judges and who did all they could to stop me from introducing evidence in support of a self-defense defense.

 As long as there are humans on the planet, they will fight.
 There will always be occasions where one must use force to defend oneself or another, where one will have to stand their ground.
 And inevitably, in some of these cases the question will arise as to “Who Started It?”

 If you or someone you know has been charged with assault or domestic violence, choose your lawyer wisely.
 Make sure that you feel in your own heart that he or she has the insight, the compassion and the patience to discover your story and to fully understand the context in which the conflict arose.